-- Degrees or transcripts issued by a foreign educational institution must be evaluated for U.S degree equivalence by a vendor qualified to make such evaluations. - Make sure to obtain a complete invoice from the school, tutor, facility, or league to avoid a payment delay.
+- Degrees or transcripts issued by a foreign educational institution must be evaluated for U.S degree equivalence by a vendor qualified to make such evaluations.
+Degrees and/or transcripts must be translated into the English language. - Make sure to obtain a complete invoice from the school, tutor, facility, or league to avoid a payment delay. - If you are paying for tutoring/teaching services through Marketplace or Direct Pay, you do not need to provide Accreditation/Attestation, as the documentation is on file with the Department.
+However, if you are paying for tutoring/teaching services with the Classwallet debit card or through the reimbursement option, you will need to upload the Accreditation/ Attestation with those orders.